 For your bedroom to have a sumptuous and refined look, velvet is the fabric.
 The distinctive texture of velvet distinguishes it from other fabrics, even though velvet is normally woven from cotton or polyester fibers.

 Because of the dense and precise weave, it is exceptionally long-lasting.
-It also has a wonderful gloss, so the lights in your space will reflect off of it beautifully.
+It also has a beautiful gloss, so the lights in your space will reflect off of it beautifully.

 Chenille